CMihai99/medita/docs/design/Color.md

 # Color

 Color is a major part of Medita's brand.
-We've taken care to select a color pallete which promotes legibility and accessibility.
+We've taken care to select a color scheme which promotes legibility and accessibility.

 ## Primary palette